billygphillips/cefr-graded-reader/README.md

 The single biggest lever for CEFR control is how you frame the creative task in the prompt, not how you filter the output afterward.
 Changing the Writer's identity from "award-winning author known for gripping, character-driven fiction" to "experienced author of graded readers for [level] English learners" produced a noticeable shift in output complexity.
 The model optimises for whatever the prompt rewards --- when rewarded for literary prestige, it produces literary prestige.

-This is consistent with the Stanford/Duolingo CaLM work (2024), which found that simpler prompt framing (CEFR level descriptions + few-shot examples) often produced more natural output than heavy constraint stacks.
-The emerging pattern is: **detailed Director, compact Writer, strong validator** --- planning constraints should be rich, but prose generation should be lightly steered.
+The CaLM work (Malik et al., 2024) supports this: their prompt experiments found that richer CEFR guidance (target-level descriptions, all-level descriptions, few-shot examples) improved proficiency control for GPT-4 compared to simple "write at level X" instructions.
+Their strongest results came from treating CEFR targeting as a **multi-objective problem** --- balancing level control, text quality, and cost --- rather than as a single yes/no classification gate.

+A plausible architecture is **detailed Director, compact Writer, strong validator** --- but we have not yet built a feedback mechanism effective enough to test whether a strong validator can compensate for a lightly steered Writer.
+The current classifier provides document-level diagnostics that rarely trigger actionable retries, so the "strong validator" component remains aspirational.
+An alternative approach from the CaLM paper --- **candidate reranking** (generate multiple drafts, classify all, pick the one closest to the target level) --- may be more practical than iterative revision, at the cost of additional generation tokens.

 ### 2. Prohibition lists vs positive targets